sutd-visual-computing-group/google-streetview-gis-stack/README.md

-# Google Streetview Geographic Information System (GIS) stack
+# Google StreetView Geographic Information System (GIS) stack
 To help visual geo-localization research, this tool helps to generate Google Street View coverage maps by leveraging on Geographic Information System (using GIS packages in R) and Google Static Street View API (using Python).
 This code has been tested with Singapore.
 Do note that this tool is not intended for production environments and is strictly for use within the SUTD Visual Computing Group.